UTokyo-FieldPhenomics-Lab/EasyIDP/docs/index.rst

 Welcome to EasyIDP's documentation!
 ===================================

-``EasyIDP`` (Easy Intermediate Data Processor) is a handy tool for dealing with region of interest (ROI) on the image reconstruction (Metashape & Pix4D) outputs, mainly in agriculture applications.
+:code:`EasyIDP` (Easy Intermediate Data Processor) is a handy tool for dealing with region of interest (ROI) on the image reconstruction (Metashape & Pix4D) outputs, mainly in agriculture applications.
 It provides the following functions:

 - Clip ROI on GeoTiff Maps (DOM & DSM) and Point Cloud.
 - Backward Projection ROI to original images.